 |Sarah Swatski, M.S.

-Sarah Swatski, Program Coordinator, holds a Master’s degree in Applied Mathematics and a Bachelor’s degree in Mathematics, both from UMBC.
+Sarah Swatski, Program Coordinator, manages FDC programming, services, and communication.
+She organizes over 45 yearly programs, new faculty orientations, and the Provost’s Teaching and Learning Symposium; supports the Center’s certificate programs including tracking faculty progress; promotes the FDC via email communication and web content; supports Faculty Learning Communities and Teaching Circles; maintains the FDC library; manages the Center’s financial processes such as purchasing and budget reconciliation; and contributes to assessment of Center programs through analysis of data.
+Sarah holds a Master’s degree in Applied Mathematics and a Bachelor’s degree in Mathematics, both from UMBC.
 She transferred to UMBC after completing an Associate’s degree in Mathematics from Harford Community College, where she also worked in the College Life Office planning and marketing events and providing administrative support.
-Throughout her student career, she was an active leader in many student organizations and honor societies where she planned events, coordinated activities and publicized events.
+Throughout her student career, she was an active leader in many student organizations and honor societies where she planned and publicized events and coordinated activities.